sumsumsp/ERA_2023/README.md

 -  This ReadME explains the S5 file according to heading Code blocks and then connecting to other two files

 ##### Code Block 1
+Imported the necessary modules for deep learning using PyTorch and torchvision.